xinan-nancy-chen/rOMT_spdup/README.md

 The previous version takes the output of current loop as the input of the next loop, and here we call it the *dependent* version.
 However, we have developed a method to run each loop *independently*, thus makes parallelization realistic. <br />

+Next we show an example of a healthy rat brain data tagged as 'C294'. <br />

 For the independent (new) version (cfg.reinitR = 1), <br />

 <p float="left">